-“A lot of [youths] have very liberalized views about drugs,” said Ms Low Wan Er, a senior executive in charge of community partnership in CNB.
+“A lot [of young people] have very liberalized views about drugs,” said Ms Low Wan Er, a senior executive in charge of community partnership in CNB.
 She’s been encouraging students in institutes of higher learning such as Ngee Ann Polytechnic and Nanyang Polytechnic to produce campaign videos, virtual reality projects and AR mobile games to spread the anti-drug message.

-“After travelling halfway across the world, I thought that I could escape from my addiction,” he said.
+“After traveling halfway across the world, I thought that I could escape from my addiction,” he said.
 “That’s when I realized that it’s following me everywhere.”

-After two months of substance abuse, he finally decided to sign himself up for rehab.
+After 2 months of substance abuse, he finally decided to sign himself up for rehab.
 It was a difficult time for him.
-He had no access to the Internet and was prohibited from leaving the rehabilitation compound.
+He had no access to the Internet and was prohibited from leaving the rehab compound.
 At the same time, he was struggling to keep up with school work.

 It took him 2 years of discipline and perseverance before he’s finally drug-free.

 “Quitting drugs requires breaking away from your current social circle, finding happiness through other ways and a strong family support,” said Stephen, who’s now waiting to receive his diploma.
 He works as a tattoo artist in the meantime.